soasme/PeppaPEG/docs/getting_started.rst

 Step 4: Traverse AST
 ---------------------------

-P4_Source contains a token tree if parse successfully.
-We get the root node of such a token tree using :c:func:`P4_GetSourceAst()`.
+P4_Source contains a tree if parse successfully.
+We get the root node of such a tree using :c:func:`P4_GetSourceAst()`.

 To traverse the AST,

 * `node->head` is the first children.
 * `node->tail` is the last children.
 * `node->next` is the next sibling.
-* `node->slice.start` is the start position in the source string that the token slice covers.
+* `node->slice.start` is the start position in the source string that the slice covers.
-* `node->slice.stop` is the end position in the source string that the token slice covers.
+* `node->slice.stop` is the end position in the source string that the slice covers.
-* :c:func:`P4_CopyTokenString()` returns the string the AST node covers.
+* :c:func:`P4_CopyNodeString()` returns the string the AST node covers.

 .. literalinclude:: ../example.c
    :lines: 28-39